tdube2014/Flow-Image-SOPs/Readme.md

 + A cable to prevent theft (lockable).
 This is not the same as the strap that secures the camera to the tree.
 <img src="Equipment Info/Flow Cam/Images/Python Cable.jpg" width="150" height="150" />

-### Camera mounts <a name="subparagraph21"></a>
+### Camera Mounts <a name="subparagraph21"></a>
-There are a variety of ways to mount cameras; tree straps, tree screws, Fence T posts and stand alone ground mounts to name a few.
+There are a variety of ways to mount cameras; tree straps, tree screws, Fence T posts and stand-alone ground mounts to name a few.

 #### Tree Strap.